Skip to main content

 A tent on a cliff in Thaidene Nëné National Park Reserve in the Northwest Territories

-This is a land of spiritual and cultural importance to local Dene that stretches from Great Slave Lake‘s revered East Arm all the way north to the Barrenlands.
-Thaidene Nene National Park Reserve encompasses 14,305 square kilometres of ecologically diverse wilderness that transitions from boreal forest to tundra and positively explodes with life.
-Herds of muskoxen and stoic moose can be seen grazing along the lakeshore, while giant Lake Trout patrol the clean and clear waters of North America’s deepest lake.
-The welcoming community of Łutsël K’é is located in the Park Reserve, as is the national historic site of Fort Reliance.
+Nestled within the boundaries of the Indigenous protected area is Thaıdene Nëné National Park Reserve, 14,070 square kilometres of ecologically diverse wilderness that spans the transitions from boreal forest to tundra and positively explodes with life.
+Designated in 2019, Thaıdene Nëné is the newest national park reserve in Canada.
+Herds of muskoxen and stoic moose can be seen grazing along the lakeshore, while giant lake trout patrol the clean and clear waters of North America’s deepest lake.

-Tuktut Nogait National Park
+The Tuktut Nogait National Park

 Two people laying down and admiring Tuktut Nogait National Park.

-Tuktut Nogait National Park
+The Tuktut Nogait National Park

 Tuktut Nogait, meaning “young caribou,” is one of Canada’s least visited parks, protecting the calving grounds of the 68,000-strong Bluenose caribou herd near the shores of the Northwest Passage.
 Most visitors experience the park while paddling the canyon-framed Hornaday River.
 Bird life – peregrine falcons, tundra swans and jaegers – abound, as do ancient Inuit archeological sites.